Crucifixion

 Art Installation, Artsday and

-Gino created a one off installation and exhibition alongside a performance collaboration with pianist Maria Sappho and author Professor Robert Cumming
+Gino created a one off installation and exhibition and a sound and visual performance collaboration with pianist Maria Sappho and author Professor Robert Cumming

 Download Brochure